Josh Kennedy (footballer, born 1987): Senior career

-In 2007, Kennedy committed to a new 2-year contract with the Carlton Football Club.
+In 2007, Kennedy committed to a new two-year contract with the Carlton Football Club.
 However, on 11 October, it was announced that he had agreed to instead return to his native state and play for the West Coast Eagles, thus enabling Carlton to secure the services of top midfielder Chris Judd in a trade.

 On 26 April 2008, Kennedy, wearing number 17, made his debut for the Eagles.

 In Round 9, 2011, Kennedy kicked ten goals against the Western Bulldogs, becoming just the fourth Eagle (after Scott Cummings, Peter Sumich and Mark LeCras) to kick ten goals in a game.

-After playing in struggling teams at the start of his career – four of Kennedy's first six seasons resulted in bottom two finishes, including two wooden spoons, one each at Carlton and West Coast respectively, Kennedy made his first finals appearance in 2011.
+After playing in struggling teams at the start of his career—four of Kennedy's first six seasons resulted in bottom two finishes, including two wooden spoons, one each at Carlton and West Coast, respectively—Kennedy made his first finals appearance in 2011.
 Kennedy won only 14 of the first 67 matches of his career.
 However his record has since improved; as of the end of 2012, he has won 23 of his last 32 matches to have a career win-draw-loss record of 37–1–61.

 In the 2013 AFL season, Kennedy was in front of the Coleman Medal nearly every week.
-But with the Eagles losing their last three games by an average margin of 71 points and Kennedy being goal-less in each of them, he lost his chance of winning the medal.
+But with the Eagles losing their last three games by an average margin of 71 points and Kennedy being goalless in each of them, he lost his chance of winning the medal.

 On 30 March 2014, Kennedy played his 100th game for the Eagles, kicking four goals and one behind in a 93-point thrashing of Melbourne at the MCG.
 In Round 8, 2014, Kennedy bagged 11 goals straight in a 111-point win over the Giants.
 He would then go on to kick bags of 7 and 8 both against the Suns.
 He finished the year with 61 goals.
 After Darren Glass retired midway through the season, Kennedy was named acting co-captain of the club for the remainder of 2014, along with four other players.